cqparts/cqparts/docs/doc/_sources/cqparts_fasteners/build_cycle.rst.txt

   components were selected, so the :class:`Selector` already has all the information when the selection is made.
 * **clarity**: a *fastener* component will always require placement, but the parent's components will not always need to be altered.
-The presense of an :class:`Applicator` means that parent components **will** be changed in the process of building a fastener.
+The presence of an :class:`Applicator` means that parent components **will** be changed in the process of building a fastener.